Maze21127/Maze21127/README.md

 - Telegram bot for tracking orders and receiving notifications when the status changes for an online store
 - Telegram bot for conducting gifts in a retail chain of stores, with QR code recognition on the receipt.
 - Telegram bot to host costume parties, users get a random operson and information about the venue and time.
-- Python lib for Gcore and SberCloud API
+- Python sdk for Gcore and SberCloud API
 - Desktop application for free parking slots
 - Telegram bot for bulk channel reports from few accounts